 Individual Developer's AI SaaS Journey: Production Launch in 3 Days

-I launched an AI-powered B2B SaaS to production in just 3 days.
-Named Agent Effi Flow, this service provides two AI automation tools: Receipt OCR for Tax Refund and Accounting OCR, targeting Japanese inbound tourism businesses and SME accounting teams.
+Over the past three days I took an AI-powered B2B SaaS from nothing to a live production service.
+It’s called Agent Effi Flow.
+The product ships two AI automation tools, Receipt OCR for Tax Refund and Accounting OCR, and it targets Japanese inbound tourism businesses along with SME accounting teams.

 Why I Built This SaaS